|

 which contained a mixer and interfaces for teleprinter and line.

-The unit at the bottom left has a hinged door behind which a short piece
+At the bottom left is Similex, which has a hinged door behind which a short piece

 of punched paper tape can be installed in a